Keno's

 With:

-Al Kooper - Organ, Guitar, Horn, Keyboards
+Al Kooper - Organ, Guitar, Horn, Keyboards; Bass on

 Robbie Robertson - Guitar